First and second quantized digital quantum simulations of bosonic systems: Mappings, reduced density matrices and basic hamiltonians

-requiring $\frac{1}{k!}\prod_{j=0}^k(N-j)$ terms, where U1Q and B1Q are obtained by inserting Eq. \ref{eq:unarymapping} and Eq. \ref{eq:compactpauli}), respectively.
+which has $\frac{1}{k!}\prod_{j=0}^{k-1}(N-j)$ terms, where U1Q and B1Q are obtained by inserting Eq. (\ref{eq:unarymapping}) and Eq. (\ref{eq:compactpauli}), respectively.
 A non-local density-density correlation operator like $\hat{n}_{m_1}...\hat{n}_{m_k}$ needs $N^{k}$ terms.
 Overall, the first quantized mapping is efficient in expressing ODTs, but less efficient for complicated local terms.

 In Table \ref{tab:mapingcomparison} the number of Pauli strings and their lengths for $k$-RDM ODTs for both the first and second quantized mappings are summarized.
+Fig.(\ref{fig:mappingvisualizations}) contains a visual illustration of how all mappings for a specific Fock state in a 3-particle 4-mode system is mapped to qubit registers.

 Note that although we used a sequential register corresponding to each boson, it is straightforward to consider a different ordering for the unary mapping.
 For example, one could use the first $N$ qubits to express the information about whether a particle exists at index 0 for each boson, the next N to express whether a particle exists for index 1 etc. For all-to-all connectivity, which is the focus of the resource comparisons in this paper, this ordering is irrelevant, but given a specific connectivity and model, optimizing the ordering can become important.